 One goal in selecting a financing structure is to reduce the actual taxable income of the investment vehicle in the US.
 For this purpose, it is important to ensure that the payments of interest are deductible for US federal income tax purposes, as some rules may limit this deductibility.

-Investors in US CRE can be divided into two categories, institutional investors and private investors.
+Investors in US commercial real estate can be divided into two categories, institutional investors and private investors.

-Institutional investors, who often invest through joint venture arrangements or real estate investment trust (REIT) structures with private investors and real estate companies, typically include:
+Institutional investors, who often invest through joint venture arrangements or REIT structures with private investors and real estate companies, typically include: